-Daniel Bone received his PhD in Electrical Engineering at the USC Viterbi School of Engineering.
-His research concerned human-centered signal processing and machine learning with an emphasis on developing engineering techniques and systems to characterize and eventually treat developmental disorders such as Autism (which has a high prevalence of 1 in 68).
-He worked with Dr. Shrikanth Narayanan in the interdisciplinary Signal Analysis and Interpretation Lab (SAIL) at USC.
+Daniel Bone received a PhD in Electrical Engineering at the USC Viterbi School of Engineering.
+Dr. Bone’s research concerned human-centered signal processing and machine learning with an emphasis on developing engineering techniques and systems to characterize and eventually treat developmental disorders such as Autism (which has a high prevalence of 1 in 68).
+Daniel worked with Dr. Shrikanth Narayanan and was a Postdoctoral Research Scholar in the interdisciplinary Signal Analysis and Interpretation Lab (SAIL at USC.

-He received Bachelor of Science degrees in Electrical Engineering and Computer Engineering from the University of Missouri-Columbia in 2009, and a Master of Science degree in Electrical Engineering from USC in 2011.
+Daniel received Bachelor of Science degrees in Electrical Engineering and Computer Engineering from the University of Missouri-Columbia in 2009, and a Master of Science degree in Electrical Engineering from USC in 2011.
 He was an NSF GK-12 Body Engineering Fellow during 2012-2013.

 Dr. Bone has first-authored five journal papers, nine conference papers, and one book chapter.
 Daniel has led and been a part of two teams that won international engineering competitions (Interspeech 2011, 2015).
 Dr. Bone’s work has been featured on KPCC off-ramp, SFARI.org, and USC media.

 Dr. Bone is a Senior Scientist at yomdle, inc. in Los Angeles, where he researches and develops novel products that incorporate state-of-the-art speech processing and computer vision methodologies.